Liverpool Experience Campus: Facilities

 The building, designed by Wilkinson Eyre, Sport Concepts and Buro Happold, has a 3,725 square metre multipurpose hall on the ground floor, with a 1,500 capacity auditorium and 21 break out rooms above.
 The arena has capacity for 10,600 people.

-Large events can take advantage of the Liverpool event campus' interconnected facilities.
+Large events can take advantage of the Liverpool Experience Campus' interconnected facilities.
 By using the connecting lower Galleria, it is possible to extend exhibitions into the arena's 3,400m2 open floor area.
 This gives a total exhibition floor space of 7,125m2.

 Exhibition Centre Liverpool, connected by a covered bridge, gives an additional 8,100m2 of multi-purpose exhibition space.
 The exhibition centre is also linked internally to the onsite 4* Pullman Liverpool hotel.

 The John Lennon Peace Monument (Peace & Harmony) is a sculpture by Lauren Voiers exhibited on the waterfront adjacent to ACC Liverpool.
 It is also referred to as the European Peace Monument.

 Events

-Since 2011, ACC Liverpool has regularly hosted the Labour Party's annual conference.
-Alternating between venues and locations, ACC Liverpool along with its interconnecting sister venues, Liverpool Arena and Exhibition Centre Liverpool, has hosted Labour Party conference five times to 2023.
+Since 2011, Liverpool Experience Campus has regularly hosted the Labour Party's annual conference.
+Alternating between venues and locations, the Convention Centre in Liverpool along with its interconnecting sister venues, Liverpool Arena and Exhibition Centre Liverpool part of Liverpool Experience Campus, has hosted Labour Party conference five times to 2023.
 In 2023, the conference was attended by 18,000 party members, businesses, and visitors drawing in an estimated £29m for the local economy.